-HelpAge Zimbabwe is an Affiliate of HelpAge International.
-It was established in 1989 and works in several areas including:
+HelpAge Zimbabwe is an affiliate of HelpAge International established in 1989.
+It works in several areas including:

 - HIV and AIDS: Recognising older people as care givers and addressing their needs and rights.

 - Social Protection: Helping older people access their right to a pension and additional support where they are carers of others, notably orphans and vulnerable children.

 - Livelihoods: Ensuring that older people and their families have access to secure work and livelihood programmes and activities.
 This includes work in disaster and conflict situations.

 - Health: Securing access to free and basic healthcare for older people, particularly in times of emergencies or conflicts.